 The Bank classifies its financial assets in the following categories:

-- Financial assets designated at fair value through profit or loss. - □ Loans and receivables. - □ Held to maturity investments. - □ Available for sale financial investments.
+rmancial assets designated at fair value through profit of loss.

+Loans and receivables.

+Held to maturity investments.

+Available for sale financial investments.

+agent determines the elegationation of its investments at initial recogni